 IVF Treatment and Process

 Now to the part of the process I wasn’t particularly looking forward to: the IVF medication.
-Before egg collection, you need to have injections in the lead-up to the procedure.
+Before the egg collection, you need to have injections in the lead-up to the procedure.

-If you’re someone like me who feels uneasy at the thought of needles, I completely understand!
+If you’re someone who feels uneasy at the thought of needles, I completely understand!
 The good news is that it’s not as scary as it seems.
 By the time I actually used the needles, I could barely feel a thing (see tip at the end of the post).

 Here’s how the process was explained to me:

-• On the first day of your period, call the nursing team.
+- On the first day of your period, call the nursing team.

-• On the second day, you go in for a blood test.
+- On the second day, you go in for a blood test.

-• That same day, you’ll get a phone call to confirm if you can start treatment.
+- That same day, you’ll get a phone call to confirm if you can start treatment.
 If everything looks good, you’re ready to begin.

 Each day, for at least 10 days, you inject yourself around the stomach area at the same time.
 I did mine in the evenings.
 For the first 5 days, you use one type of medication with one injection.
 Then, for the next 5 days, you add a second type of medication — so that’s two injections each evening.